BBC School Radio: Post war

 The School Broadcasting Council for the United Kingdom had been set up in 1947, replacing the CCSB, and included Scotland and Wales.
 In 1953, 25,691 British schools were registered for school radio; 9.55am, 11am and 2pm were for primary schools; 11.20am, 2.20pm and 2.40pm were for secondary modern schools; 11.40am was for grammar schools.

 After the Newsom Report in 1963, more series were made about the transition from school to work.
 The 1960s to 1980s were regarded as a 'golden age' for British schools radio broadcasting, and by the early 1970s, around 90% of schools were using the School Radio service.
 The BBC produced around 80 series per year for School Radio, which amounted to around 16 hours per week.
 From 1983, older programmes were available on cassette from the Centre of Educational Technology in Mold, Flintshire.

 Originally broadcast on the BBC Home Service, the programmes transferred to BBC Radio 4 when that network replaced the Home Service in 1967.
 They were broadcast on all frequencies until the start of the 1973/74 school year when they were heard only on Radio 4's VHF/FM frequencies.
-Programming aired on weekdays from 10.00 (9.05 on Thursdays) to 12.00 and from 14.00 to 15.00.
+However Radio 4 had limited VHF coverage in Scotland and Northern Ireland so schools programmes were broadcast on the VHF frequencies of BBC Radio Scotland and BBC Radio Ulster.
+Programming aired on weekdays from 10.00 (11.00 from 1984) to 12.00 (9.05 to 12.00 on Thursdays) and from 14.00 to 15.00.

 In September 1990 they were transferred to BBC Radio 5 and BBC Radio 3 where they were broadcast in a single slot.
-On Radio 5 they were broadcast between 09.00 and 10.25.
-They were repeated during Radio 3's overnight downtime so that they could benefit from FM quality broadcast as Radio 5 was only available on the lower quality MW waveband.
+On Radio 5 they were broadcast between 09.00 and 10.25 but they were repeated during Radio 3's overnight downtime so that they could benefit from FM quality broadcast as Radio 5 was only available on the lower quality MW waveband.
 The Radio 3 reruns were supplemented by additional programmes and were broadcast between 01.00 and 03.10.

 In March 1994, Radio 5 was closed down to make way for the rolling news and sports service Radio 5 Live.
 Consequently, the daytime schools transmissions had to move so they were transferred to Radio 3, airing between 14.00 and 15.00, much to the chagrin of many of that station's listeners.
-From Autumn 1996, all programmes were broadcast overnight on Radio 3 where they could be pre-recorded.
+From autumn 1996, all programmes were broadcast overnight on Radio 3 where they could be pre-recorded.
 Finally, a few years later, they were switched to the digital version of Radio 4, and this arrangement continued until over-the-air transmissions finally ended on 28 June 2018.

 Since 2003, all school radio programmes have been available on the internet.
 The advent of podcasting has opened up a whole new avenue for the school radio service.